polyipseity/information/general/competitor analysis.md

 differentiate: Differentiate our products to make it a hit with customers.
-discover: Find holes in existing products. know ourselves: See if our products are sticky. know themselves: See how big of a threat competitors pose.
+discover: Find holes in existing products. know ourselves: See if our products are sticky. know them: See how big of a threat competitors pose.
 pricing: Find suitable prices catering to different market segment and economies.
 """.strip().splitlines(),
 )